KYH-Net23/AuthenticationService/README.md

 ## Overview

-The TokenService project provides a simple, secure, and customizable way to handle user authorization.
+The AuthenticationService project provides a simple, secure, and customizable way to handle user authorization.
 It is structured around two primary components:
 - **TokenGeneratorController**: Handles login requests and generates tokens upon successful authentication.
 - **TokenGeneratorService**: Generates JWT tokens with defined claims and expiration.